shopsplus/shopsplus.github.io/README.md

 # Shops+

 Do Less, Get More.
-Shop smart for clothes & fashion!
+Smartly simplify your shopping for the latest clothes & fashion.

 Your lovely cross-site online shopping tool for clothes & fashion is now available on all your iPhone, and iPad and Mac.